lizhonggang1984/cs766/README.md

 # 4. Conclusion

-For image segmentation tasks, we got a good result by 200 well-annotated car dataset.
-Besides, we see that the results of daytime/night data differ.
+**For image segmentation tasks, we got a good result by 200 well-annotated car dataset. <br\>
+We see that the results of daytime/night data differ.
 We could also look into the performance of other objects in the future.
 <br/>
 For object detection tasks, we use a larger dataset and try two types of models.
-We found that the faster RCNN has better performance while the YOLO one took much shorter time to train.
+We found that the faster RCNN has better performance while the YOLO one took much shorter time to train.**

 # 5. Future works:
-Use larger dataset to see if the performance of mask-rcnn could be even better.
+**Use larger dataset to see if the performance of mask-rcnn could be even better.
 <br/>
 Transform the 10K dataset to the format that could be run by YOLOv5 and compare the object detection performance of related models.
 <br/>
 It would be better that we’re able to find out a low peak period to get related metrics to evaluate.
 <br/>
-Do more model tuning or modify the model structure to gain performance.
+Do more model tuning or modify the model structure to gain performance.**

 <br/>